 Run ovs-stat on a system running openvswitch or against a sosreport containing ovs data (i.e. sos_commands/openvswitch must exist in your sosreport) and it will create a "dataset" - a sysfs-style representation of bridges, ports, flows etc - along with a summary of what the switch looks like.
-You can then use built-in commands e.g. --tree to display the dataset or --compress to create a tarball of the dataset for export.
+You can then use built-in commands e.g. --tree to display the dataset or --compress to create a tarball for export.
 A dataset root can contain one or more hostnames representing data from one or more hosts/sosreports allowing for queries to be run against data from multiple hosts at once.

 sudo snap install snapd ovs-stat